Mission & Purpose

-Our purpose is to ensure that every hearing-impaired child and their family in Australia and New Zealand have access to what they need to achieve the spoken language of which they are capable.
+Our purpose is to ensure that every hearing-impaired child and their family has access to what they need to achieve the spoken language of which they are capable.

 We advocate for world-class early intervention services that give children the listening and spoken language skills necessary to achieve mainstream education, employment of choice and social integration within the hearing world.

 The following six principles are integral to children achieving the spoken language of which they are capable:

 - family support and education

 - transition to mainstream education

 - evidence-based therapies

 - universal access to diagnosis, assessment and treatment, particularly in Aboriginal and Torres Strait Islander, rural and multi-cultural communities.